top of page

 Can I sign an affidavit before the notary arrives?

-Does a sworn statement always require an oath?
+Does every sworn statement require an oath?

 Yes.
-The oath or affirmation is what makes the statement legally binding.
+That’s what makes it legally binding.

-Can a notary notarize an affidavit without administering an oath?
+Can a notary skip the oath?

 No. That would invalidate the document.